-6.3.2.11 Torbay's great importance goes back to the Middle Devonian Period (395-345 million years ago) and it is recognised as the World's first urban area to become a UNESCO endorsed Global Geopark.
+6.3.2.20 Torbay's great importance goes back to the Middle Devonian Period (395-345 million years ago) and it is recognised as the World's first urban area to become a UNESCO endorsed Global Geopark.
 This was awarded in 2007 in recognition of its rich geological, historical and cultural heritage.
-The English Riviera Global Geopark is one of just 87 Geoparks around the world and is endorsed by UNESCO.
-The Geopark status aims to protect geodiversity and to promote geological heritage to the general public as well as to support sustainable economic development of the area, primarily through the development of geological tourism.
+The English Riviera Global Geopark is one of just 87 Geoparks around the world.
+The

+Geopark status aims to protect geodiversity and to promote geological heritage to the general public, as well as to support sustainable economic development of the area, primarily through the development of geological tourism.

-6.3.2.12 Torbay's designation as a Global Geopark is based upon the outstanding international importance of 32 geosites spanning a story of 3 geological time periods over 400 million years.
+Geopark is based upon the outstanding international importance of 32 geosites spanning a story of three geological time periods over 400 million years.
 In this context, Torbay has made a huge historical contribution in terms of the development of geological and archaeological sciences.
-Many of Torbay's geologically important sites are disused quarries that have exposed geological and fossilised features, and are designated as Sites of Special Scientific Interest or Regionally Important Geological Sites (RIGS).
-These are listed in Appendix E. RIGS are also identified in sections of exposed coastal cliffs in the undeveloped and developed coast (Policy C2).
+Many of Torbay's geologically important sites are disused quarries that have exposed geological and fossilised features, and are designated as Sites of Special Scientific Interest (SSSIs) or Regionally Important Geological Sites (RIGS).
+These are listed in Appendix D. RIGS are also identified in sections of exposed coastal cliffs in the undeveloped and developed coast (Policy C2).
 Torbay has a rich heritage of prehistoric artifacts including ancient tools at Kents Cavern.

-6.3.2.13 The purpose of the Geopark is to explore, develop and celebrate the links between geology and the area's natural heritage.
+6.3.2.22 The purpose of the Geopark is to explore, develop and celebrate the links between geology and the area's natural heritage.
 It is a driver for education, tourism, culture and regeneration.
-In this context, geo tourism is an important aspect of tourism which allows Torbay to benefit from its unique assets.
+In this context, geological tourism is an important aspect of tourism which allows Torbay to benefit from its unique assets.
 Geopark status has to be maintained, and since designation, it has undergone rapid development establishing itself as a leading member within the Global Geopark network.
 Development affecting geological sites of interest should retain, protect and provide for the appropriate management of such features.